 D-MPO develops plans and programs that are subject to approval by federal transportation agencies in order for federal transportation aid to flow to the region.
 The most recent national transportation law, FAST Act (Fixing America's Surface Transportation), requires MPOs to develop and maintain a Long-Range Transportation Plan (LRTP) and a short-range Transportation Improvement Program (TIP).
-The

-MPO also develops a Unified Planning Work Program (UPWP) on an annual basis to outline planning activities, such as the work required to prepare this plan.
-The UPWP effectively serves as both the MPO's budget and work program.
+The agency also develops a Unified Planning Work Program (UPWP) on an annual basis to outline planning activities, such as the work required to prepare this plan, and the funding required to undertake them.
+This plan effectively serves as both the MPO's budget and work program.